Who are intersex people?

 What causes intersex variation?

-An imbalance of hormones, or an inability of the fetus to respond to the hormones, can result in an intersex variation.
+If the level of hormones are out of balance, or if the embryo cannot respond to the hormones, this can result in an intersex variation.

 How is gender assigned in people with intersex variation?

 If you're a parent of an intersex child, it's OK to delay announcing the name and gender of your child until you are ready.

 For more information and support, visit Intersex Human Rights Australia.

 Choosing a gender for your child is OK.
 You may choose whichever matches the likely sex, based on the information you have.

 Deciding a gender for your child does not mean they need surgery or hormone treatment.
 But you should realise that your child may grow up to see themselves differently, just like any other child.